Yetenol/Setup-Computer/settings.md

 ```

 - [x] Storage sense

-> Open `Configure Storage Sense now`
+- Open `Storage sense`
-> - `14 days` =: Delete files in my Downloads folder if they haven't been opened for more than:
+  - `14 days` ← Delete files in my Downloads folder if they haven't been opened for more than:

 ## Multitasking